-National Drive-Thru Day Activities
+National Drive-Thru Day FAQs

 Try a new drive-thru

-Use this special day to get out of your drive-thru comfort zone and experience someplace different!
+Use this special day to get out of your drive-thru comfort zone and experience someplace different.
 If you're normally a McDonald's visitor, try a Burger King, or branch out even further and visit a Taco Bell, a Jack In the Box, or another new-to-you restaurant.